Read time: 9 minutes

 Conclusion

 Network Upload is one of the most useful techniques to transfer PST to Office 365.
-But, as you might have observed that it is very complex, especially for beginners.
-So, you can use Kernel Import PST to Office 365 tool, which is a better alternative to it for transferring PST files to Office 365.
+But it is important to note that the process is very complex, require fast internet connection, and works best for a certain threshold value of data.
+For bulk and quick migrations, use Kernel Import PST to Office 365 tool, which is a better alternative to it for transferring PST files to Office 365.
 This software comes with advanced filters and functionalities that allow you to transfer PST files to Microsoft 365 based on your requirements.